 If you’re comfortable making these buying decisions online or simply like to avoid crowded stores, you can find discounts on all appliances year-round.
 However, shipping costs can add up, so shop around and compare prices.

-You may even be able to find upgraded used appliances on sites like eBay, Craigslist, OfferUp, LetGo and Facebook Marketplace and at donation centers like the Salvation Army.
+You may even be able to find upgraded used appliances on sites like eBay, Craigslist, OfferUp, LetGo and Facebook Marketplace and at donation centers like The Salvation Army.

-11. Check Options From Power Company
+11. Check Out Options From the Power Company

 Many power companies offer something called budget billing that averages your utility bills throughout the year to create a flat-rate bill with no surprises.
-That means you’ll pay a little more than you typically would in the spring and fall when temperatures are moderate, but your electric bill and gas bill should be more manageable during peak heat and cold seasons.
+That means you’ll pay a little more than you typically would in the spring and fall when temperatures are moderate, but your electric bill and gas bill should be more manageable during peak hot and cold seasons.

 Check your power company’s website, or call the company to discuss what it has to offer.
 You can also check out programs like WattBuy to see if you’re eligible to switch energy providers.